oxquantum-repo/AutoDot/README.md

 - config_file

 <ins>jump:</ins>
-jump should be a function that takes an array of values and sets them to the device.
-It should also accept a flag that details whether the investiagation gates (typically plunger gates) should be used.
+Jump should be a function that takes an array of values and sets them to the device.
+It should also accept a flag that details whether the investigation gates (typically plunger gates) should be used.
 Below is an example of how jump should be defined for a 5 gate device with 2 investigation (in this case plunger) gates.
 ```python
 def jump(params,inv=False):
   if inv: